Food & Drink

 Things grow well on the NSW South Coast, whether rainforest in the coastal hinterland, oysters in the sea or fresh produce on the rolling plains in between.
-This bounty equates to a hard-to-beat, diverse culinary scene – gather just-laid eggs, wade into the ocean to shuck oysters, pick up uber-fresh produce from farmers markets, and savour local wines or craft beers.
-Sit down to fine-dining meals prepared by some of the world’s top chefs (like Rick Stein at Bannisters in Mollymook or Bangalay Dining in Shoalhaven).
-In between lie other eat-out options, from fish-and-chips shacks to casual cafes and wine bars.
+This bounty equates to a hard-to-beat, diverse culinary scene – gather just-laid eggs, wade into the ocean to shuck oysters, pick up uber-fresh produce from farmers markets, sit down to fine-dining meals prepared by some of the world’s top chefs, and savour local wines or craft beers.

 The South Coast is Australia’s Oyster Coast and it’s fair to say molluscs are a pretty big deal down here.
 In the heart of the action is Eurobodalla, where you can slurp oysters freshly shucked from Jim Wild’s Oysters at Greenwell Point and tours are also available.
-Get active and try them just-plucked on a Clyde River Oyster Kayaking Tour; relax and enjoy them at Wheelers in Pambula (which hosts a daily alfresco oyster bar); or savour them from farm gate to your plate at Pearly Oyster Bar and Farm in Batemans Bay.
+Get active and try them just-plucked on a Clyde River Oyster Kayaking Tour or "on the water" with Captain Sponge; relax and enjoy them at Wheelers in Pambula (which hosts a daily alfresco oyster bar); or savour them from farm gate to your plate at Pearly Oyster Bar and Farm in Batemans Bay.

 If you like to pick your own in-season peaches, plums, chestnuts and vegetables, or collect just-laid eggs from free-range chickens, the South Coast is ideal.
 Farmgate experiences offer a from-the-source taste of the region, as do the various farmers’ markets.
 Try SAGE Farmers Market at Moruya, Tilba Market, Berry Farmers’ Market or Kiama Farmers’ Market, all of which deliver an incredible selection of locally grown produce.